sorokine/phases/README.md

 # Limitations

 1. Inside your script do not use file paths relative to the script location
-2. The names of the phases should contain punctuation or special characters
+2. The names of the phases should not contain punctuation or special characters